rkyoon12/NAED/README.md

 This shows how to customize the dictionary in the main code.
 * Polynomial dictionary

  Polynomial dictionary consists of all possible polynomials of h with dimension m upto k-th order.
 For instance, m = 2, k= 1 then, then dictionary consists of  [1,h_1,h_2].
-In the code [poly21](https://github.com/rkyoon12/NAED/blob/master/Main/poly21.py), you can change both dimension of $h$ and maximum degree of polynomials.
+In the code [poly21](https://github.com/rkyoon12/NAED/blob/master/Main/poly21.py), you can change both dimension of h and maximum degree of polynomials.

   ```sh
   # m : dimension of hidden variables